 What I realized is that this was truly limiting since I could not talk and taunt Jim.

 The next day, another event triggered me to redo my approach.
-Jim was doing a session at PSU that Cole had set up for a live video stream via Ustream (before Cole saw the light and started doing his own ds106 casts) and @giuliaforsythe tweeted a request to have to cross broadcast to the ds106 radio.
+Jim was doing a session at PSU that Cole had set up for a live video stream via Ustream (before Cole saw the light and started doing his own ds106 casts) and there was another tweeted request to have to cross broadcast to the ds106 radio.
 I knew there was a way.

 To start, I changed my source from being my mac mic to being the System Audio option in Nicecast: